jtzx082/Action-Immortalwrt-x86/README.md

 ## Usage

-- Click the [Use this template](https://github.com/P3TERX/Actions-OpenWrt/generate) button to create a new repository.
+- Click the [Use this template](https://github.com/new?template_name=Action-Immortalwrt-x86&template_owner=YuasKD) button to create a new repository.
-- Generate `.config` files using [Lean's OpenWrt](https://github.com/coolsnowwolf/lede) source code. ( You can change it through environment variables in the workflow file. )
+- Generate `.config` files using [Immortalwrt](https://github.com/immortalwrt/immortalwrt) source code. ( You can change it through environment variables in the workflow file. )
 - Push `.config` file to the GitHub repository.
 - Select `Build OpenWrt` on the Actions page.
 - Click the `Run workflow` button.